 - How we chose and tested different materials for the probe enclosure of LoRaWAN air temperature & humidity sensor and barometric pressure sensor

-And in this post, I will make it short and sweet, and have a look at stories behind the LoRaWAN Light Intensity Sensor.
+And in this post, I will make it short and sweet, and have a look at the stories behind the LoRaWAN Light Intensity Sensor.

 For those of you who have followed our updates about Seeed industrial IoT products, you might have known SenseCAP LoRaWAN sensor nodes adopts a modular design and share the same data-logger, and the main body of the sensor node is IP66 rated.
 And with various sensor probes, we took different measures to test and make sure they meet the industry standards for the expected application scenarios.